MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/linking-unlinking.md

 It is very common for your first login to be an Anonymous one.
 This gets your player into the game, friction-free.

-Once a player has become invested in your game, you should prompt them to add a Recoverable login method, which makes their account *recoverable* in the case of device failure or other issues.
+Once a player has become invested in your game, you should prompt them to add a Recoverable login method, which makes their account recoverable in the case of device failure or other issues.

 This section covers adding a Recoverable login mechanism to an Anonymous account.

 > [!NOTE]
 > An Anonymous login is still relevant, and can continue to be the primary frictionless login for the player.
-Many players will *only* use these options again if they are attempting to recover their account, use platform-specific features, or link a second Anonymous device.
+Many players will *only* use these options again if they are attempting to recover their account, use platform-specific features, or link a second anonymous device.

 ![PayFab anonymous login and recoverable login mechanism](../media/tutorials/playfab-anonymous-login-and-recoverable-login.png)